tamberg/pi-lora/README.md

 The LoRa gateway forwards received data packets to The Things Network (TTN), a [LoRa cloud backend](#configure-the-ttn-backend).

-Any Internet-connected computer, e.g. a Pi or laptop, can get the data from the backend, if the [client](#python-ttn-client) is authorised.
+The [client](#python-ttn-client), an Internet-connected computer, e.g. a Pi or laptop, can get the data from the backend, if it is authorised.

 # Pi LoRa device with RN2483
 We use a Pi with a RN2483 LoRa module as our LoRaWAN device.